subzerocloud/showcase/README.md

 **subZero** is a standalone web server that turns your database directly into a REST/GraphQL api.

-You can use it as precompiled binary (or docker image) where the constraints and permissions in the database, determine the api endpoints and operations or you can use it as a library dependence in your Rust code to bootstrap 90% of your backend while having the complete freedome to implement the remaining bits yourself.
+You can use it as precompiled binary (or docker image) where the constraints and permissions in the database determine the api endpoints and operations or you can use it as a library dependence in your Rust code to bootstrap 90% of your backend while having the complete freedome to implement the remaining bits yourself.

 ## Strengths compared to alternatives
 - Implemented in Rust &mdash; a modern and powerful language love by developers